 This one is actually an old re-hash of an idea once seen on Musically Fresh way back when I knew even less about what I’m doing than I do now.
 The working week draws together a list of songs I myself or those I’ve known have often used to blot out the din of the working week and the ever-imposed need we have to “make it in on time” or simply “get shit done” whether we want too or not.

-Said composition of tracks is mixed bag of honest Punk critique and sardonic humour used to cover a serious point as much as it as a list placed in or over ear to aid with the said unfortunate need to even take part in such.
-Or, simply – ‘An ever growing list of songs grouped together in relation to or directly about that week we all don’t like!’
+Said composition of tracks is a mixed bag of honest Punk critique and sardonic humour used to cover a serious point as much as it as a list placed in or over-ear to aid with the said unfortunate need to even take part in such.
+Or, simply – ‘An ever-growing list of songs grouped together in relation to or directly about that week we all don’t like!’

 This one doesn’t really need too much of an overt introduction because it is what it is and has the best artwork of the lot in my probably meaningless opinion.
 ‘New Old Core’ is a playlist filled with bands and tracks that will grow in time much like the other lists but perhaps in the most cathartic and high-octane fashion.
 This is a playlist showing the strength of the contemporary Hardcore scene with a focus not just on the side of it itself showing tribute the initial genre explosion and the sheer pace it has left us with but the excellence of the modern genre!

-‘A playlist of bands and tracks channeling, refreshing and paying homage to the early days of Hardcore Punk-Rock whilst moving forward!’
+‘A playlist of bands and tracks channelling, refreshing and paying homage to the early days of Hardcore Punk-Rock whilst moving forward!’